leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ## Fitting the Pieces

 We have gone through a lot with multiple scraping techniques and how the harvest could be stored.
-Alongside some light has been shed on how to structure python code to efficiently
+Alongside that there has been shed some light on how to structure python code to efficiently run queries against a database.

-have been shed light on